 Miguel Tinker Salas

 IFSA-Butler’s program in Mérida offers students the opportunity to study at the Universidad Autónoma de Yucatán (UADY) and to take courses with host university students.
-The program includes a ten-day on-site orientation, excursions to ecotourism destinations, archaeological sites and colonial cities, and an advanced Spanish course.
-As all courses are taught in Spanish, Butler provides language tutors for ongoing support throughout the semester.
+The program includes a ten-day on-site orientation; excursions to ecotourism destinations, archaeological sites, and colonial cities; and an advanced Spanish course.
+As all courses are taught in Spanish, IFSA-Butler provides language tutors for ongoing support throughout the semester.
 The program also offers volunteer opportunities in conjunction with UADY.

-All students are required to take one advanced Spanish course developed especially for IFSA-Butler students (1 Pomona credit).
+All students are required to take one advanced Spanish course developed especially for IFSA-Butler students (0.75 Pomona credits).
 Placement in this course will be determined by an oral and written exam upon arrival in Mexico.
-Butler also offers one program course each semester.
+IFSA-Butler also offers one program course each semester.
 While the program course is not required, Pomona highly recommends students take the Mayan content course offered in the spring.
 Students take the remainder of their courses at the university.
-The program must total 16 semester credits (equal to 4 Pomona credits).
+The program must total 15 semester credits (equal to 4.0 Pomona credits).
 A full course load is usually equivalent to five classes.